 Swim with the fishes at a state park

 Offering an ideal way to introduce children to the wonders of marine ecosystems, Hanauma Bay State Park is a mecca for snorkelers thanks to the myriad of tropical fish that live here.
-There’s also a marine education center designed to teach visitors about marine preservation, as well as the safety rules around the park.
+There’s also a marine education centre designed to teach visitors about marine preservation, as well as the safety rules around the park.
 For absolute relaxation after a long day of marine life exploration, the park is also home to a beach that boasts the honour of recently being voted the best in the US.

-LOCATION 7455 Kalanianaʻole Highway, Honolulu HOURS Weds-Mon 6am-6pm Closed Tues
+7455 Kalanianaʻole Highway, Honolulu / Weds-Sun 6.45am-1.45pm Closed Mon-Tues

 A scenic shot of Hanauma Bay State Park (Photo: Alicia0928 via Flickr / CC BY 2.0)